 You’ll likely have to wait in line for the elevator up to this chic, meticulously composed bar.
 When you reach the 22nd floor, you may have wait in another line.
 Your reward: the breathtaking westward-facing view for which this bar was named.
 The roof’s indoor/outdoor space is the ideal vantage for sunset-silhouetted Manhattanscapes in any weather.
 As temperatures rise, so does your barrier to entry.
-If you can take advantage of summer Fridays and make it over as early as 2pm, you’ll find a vast wine list, original cocktails by James Beard Award laureate Maura McGuigan, shockingly well-priced draft beer, and fancy tapas.
+Try to beat the crowd as early as noon on weekends and you’ll find a vast wine list, original cocktails, well-priced draft beer, and fancy tapas.

 This charming-top-to-bottom Parisian-style bistro’s rooftop terrace has a full bar, so date night above the Williamsburg rabble is romance itself.
-But be warned: no reservations at Juliette.
+But be warned: al fresco seating is first come, first served.
 C’est la vie, dude.
-During weekend brunch service on the roof, you can only order from the lunch menu.
-But a croque madame in the dining room downstairs followed by an open-air cocktail is, pardon my French, fuckin’ magnifique.
+There’s no food service on the roof, but a croque madame in the dining room downstairs followed by an open-air cocktail is, pardon my French, fuckin’ magnifique.

-White noise from the neighboring BQE; wall art by NYC graffiti OGs Rate, False, and Lions; flowers and ivy climbing chain-link fences -- this rooftop bar drips authentic Brooklyn energy.
+White noise from the neighboring BQE; wall art by NYC graffiti OGs; flowers and ivy climbing chain-link fences -- this rooftop bar drips authentic Brooklyn energy.
 For tap beer or to pay with a card, head down to the inky-lighting and intimate-seating of the main bar, where on Wednesday and Thursday nights, DJs attract a “rock-and-roll” crowd.
 Happy hour goes ‘til 8 and includes $7 signature cocktails.
 Every.
 Single.
 Day.

 I know what you’re thinking, but the last time I went here they had my favorite beer from Other Half on tap, the fried chicken sandwich was legit, and they played Bad Brains’ self-titled album start to finish.
 The place earned this endorsement.
-Sixteen craft beers on tap, outdoor and indoor seating, and a full menu of brand-consistent food (e.g. vegan grilled cheese, grass-fed burger, lobster roll), sit just atop everyone’s favorite corporate wellness complex.
+Sixteen craft beers on tap, outdoor and indoor seating, and a full menu of brand-consistent food (e.g., Beyond bratwurst, grass-fed burger, avocado & arugula sandwiches), sit just atop everyone’s favorite corporate wellness complex.

-Tucked into an industrial zone where noise complaints are unheard-of, this artist haven’s vibes are as carefully curated as the Sunday night rooftop dance party’s vinyl.
-“If you’re a 9-to-5er, we want you to hate us Monday morning,” laughs owner/bartender/music-wizard Wayne.
+The vibes at this artist haven in an industrial zone are as carefully curated as the vinyl at its dance parties.
 O-W-L spells fun, bohemian ambiance: through the neon-glowing main bar and up a flamingo-stenciled staircase, the rooftop bar sports two frozen drink machines, Monday night movies, and the potential for stumbling upon a secret show.